 The Personnel and Mediation Committee deliberates on the Supervisory Board's personnel decisions in an advisory and preparatory capacity, chiefly regarding the appointment and removal of Executive Board members (including concluding, amending, extending and terminating Executive Board contracts), the remuneration system for the Executive Board, total compensation for the individual members of the Executive Board and the preparation of the remuneration report.
 When making proposals for initial appointments, the committee takes into account the fact that the period of appointment should not generally exceed three years.
 When proposing potential members of the Executive Board, the committee considers their professional suitability, international experience and leadership qualities, the age limit set for Executive Board members, long-term succession planning and diversity.
 In addition, the Personnel and Mediation Committee consults regularly about long-term succession planning for the Board of Management.
-The Personnel and Mediation Committee decides on the approval of an Executive Board member's sideline activities and whether and to what extent any remuneration is to be taken into account.
+The Personnel and Mediation Committee decides on the approval of an Executive Board member's sideline activities and whether and to what extent any remuneration is to be taken into account

-The members of the Personnel and Mediation Committee as of December 31, 2022 were:
+The members of the Personnel and Mediation Committee in the reporting year were:

 - Gabriele Sons (Chairwoman)

 - Dr. Martin Kleinschmitt

+- Udo Fechtner (since October 1, 2023)

 - Martin Heiß

-- Horst Ott
+- Horst Ott (until September 30, 2023)

-The main task of the Strategy Committee is to advise the Executive Board on the Company's ongoing strategic development in relation to the corporate strategy and projects of strategic relevance and to prepare the strategy meetings and resolutions of the Supervisory Board on business requiring the Supervisory Board's approval.
+The main task of the Strategy Committee is to advise the Executive Board on the Company's ongoing strategic development in relation to the corporate strategy and projects of strategic relevance and to monitor their implementation.

-The Strategy Committee's members as of December 31, 2022 were:
+The Strategy Committee's members in the reporting year were:

 - Prof. Dr. Birgit Vogel-Heuser (Chairwoman)

 - Dr. Martin Kleinschmitt

+- Udo Fechtner (since October 1, 2023)

 - Martin Heiß

-- Horst Ott
+- Horst Ott (until September 30, 2023)

 The Nomination Committee has the task of proposing to the Supervisory Board suitable shareholder representatives for election to the Supervisory Board at the Annual General Meeting.
 As well as the required knowledge, skills and professional experience, the objectives designated by the Supervisory Board for its composition and the competence profile drawn up for the entire Supervisory Board should be taken into account when proposing candidates.
 When determining its composition, the Supervisory Board should, in particular, suitably consider the Company's international activities, the age limit specified and diversity.
 Attention must be paid to ensuring appropriate representation of women and men in accordance with the statutory gender representation requirements and to ensuring that the members of the Supervisory Board as a whole are familiar with the sector in which the Company operates.

-The Nomination Committee's members as of December 31, 2022 were:
+The Nomination Committee's members in the reporting year were: